 But who are the driving forces behind these movements of capital?
 The answer, of course, is investors.
 But what is an investor?
-Broadly speaking, there are two main types of investors in the world, retail investors vs institutional investors.
-Yet what is an institutional investor, and what is a retail investor?
-The institutional investor meaning describes some of the largest corporations in the world, such as hedge funds, insurance companies, banks, and pension funds.
+Broadly speaking, there are two main types of investors in the world: retail investors and institutional investors.
+Yet, what is an institutional investor, and what is a retail investor?
+Institutional investor describes some of the largest corporations in the world, such as hedge funds, insurance companies, banks, and pension funds.

-These are often multi-billion-dollar entities that use other people’s money to make investments and increase overall AUM, revenue, and profits.
-When nailing down the institutional investment meaning, you might think of the financial titans on Wall Street or the City of London, for instance.
+These are often multibillion-dollar entities that use other people’s money to make investments and increase overall AUM, revenue, and profits.
+When nailing down the meaning of institutional investor, you might think of the financial titans on Wall Street or the City of London, for instance.

-On the other side of the coin is non-institutional, or retail investors.
+On the other side of the coin are non-institutional, or retail investors.
 But what is a retail investor?
-The retail investors meaning describes an individual investor who uses their own money to buy and sell securities, with the aim of meeting personal financial goals.
+Retail investor describes an individual investor who uses their own money to buy and sell securities, with the aim of meeting personal financial goals.

 This is the key difference between retail and non-retail investors; the former uses their own money and often requires the services of a broker platform (such as eToro) to make investments and trades on the global market.

 A retail investor could be someone shorting GameStop stock, or it could be someone investing steadily in ETFs as part of their retirement plan.
 When comparing retail vs institutional investors, some key differences stand out:

 - Institutional investors are tasked with investing other people’s money.

 - Institutional investors are the giants of the financial industry, with their activities constituting the vast majority of all transactions on major stock indices.